Ogygia: Geographical account by Plutarch

+Primeval Ogygia

-Primeval OgygiaOgygia is associated with the Ogygian deluge and with the mythological figure Ogyges, in the sense that the word Ogygian means "primeval", "primal", and "at earliest dawn", which would suggest that Homer's Ogygia was a primeval island.
+Ogygia is associated with the Ogygian deluge and with the mythological figure Ogyges, in the sense that the word Ogygian means "primeval", "primal", and "at earliest dawn", which would suggest that Homer's Ogygia was a primeval island.
 However, Ogyges as a primeval, aboriginal ruler was usually sited in Boeotia, where he founded Thebes there, naming it Ogygia at the time.

 In another account of Ogyges, he brought his people to the area first known as Acte.
 That land was subsequently called Ogygia in his honor but ultimately known as Attica.